Welcome to VENT Experts!

 The area underneath a suspended floor is out of sight.
 Many homeowners assume it requires no attention.
 This is a dangerous myth, particularly for Australian homes with timber sub-floors.
 The health of your sub-floor area has a direct impact on the air you breathe inside your home and the structural integrity of the building.
 A dark, damp, and unventilated sub-floor is a major liability.

 Moisture is the primary enemy in a sub-floor space.
 It can enter from groundwater seeping up through the soil, poor drainage around the house, or plumbing leaks.
 Without adequate ventilation, this moisture becomes trapped.
 The air under the floor becomes stagnant and humid.
 This high humidity creates ideal conditions for two serious threats: timber rot and termites.
-Fungal rot weakens timber stumps, bearers, and joists.
-This can lead to sagging, bouncy floors and costly structural repairs.

 Termites are attracted to damp timber.
-An unventilated sub-floor provides them with the perfect hidden environment to build a nest and begin eating away at your home’s foundation.
-The cost of termite damage in Australia is substantial.
-Ensuring your sub-floor is dry and well-ventilated is a key defense against these destructive pests.
+An unventilated sub-floor provides them with the perfect hidden environment to build a nest and begin eating away at your home's foundation.

-These systems use powerful fans to actively pull damp, stale air out and draw fresh, dry air in.
+The Solution: Passive vents are often insufficient.
+A mechanical sub-floor ventilation system uses powerful fans to actively pull damp, stale air out and draw fresh, dry air in.
 This lowers humidity levels, keeps timber dry, and makes the area inhospitable to termites and mould.

 Myth 5: Air conditioning is the same as ventilation.